-Risks are discussed at various forums, including the annual inforce reviews that occur at the Enact Risk Review Committee meetings attended by the subsidiary's executive leadership.
+Risks are discussed at various forums, including the annual inforce reviews that occur at the Enact management risk committee meetings attended by Enact's executive leadership.
 Key metrics (delinquencies, etc.) are monitored at monthly meetings of this committee.

 Overall, Genworth considers climate-related risks associated with our products and services to have a medium-term time horizon.